RyanFleck/ryanfleck.ca/content/posts/HC12-ASM.md

 DS.W 1      ; Space to RTS address
 DS.B 1      ; Space to store A
 DS.B 1      ; Space to store B
-arr DS.B 6  ; Space for our array

 create_array:
   PSHA  ; Save A to the stack
-  PSHB  ; Save A to the stack
+  PSHB  ; Save B to the stack

   ; Load 3 into the A register.
   LDAA #$3